Quick Links

 Contacting the Governors:

-Full Governing Body Meeting Chair Rob Hoyle
+Full Governing Body Meeting Chair Nicki Haywood

 Governors meet 4 times a year as a full Governing Body, to discuss and make decisions upon a range of matters regarding the strategic planning of the school.
 The whole purpose of school governance is school improvement, and there are three key areas where governors can make a difference.